Tenants affected by the changes

 Social Sector Size Criteria

-Under the new criteria, Housing Benefit will be calculated on the number of bedrooms in your home and the number of people living there.
+Housing Benefit is calculated on the number of bedrooms in your home and the number of people living there.

 - a couple